• On GameSpot: Handheld Xbox coming...eventually.

 The worm connects to a site using log-in credentials stored in the gathered cookies and sends messages to the friends of an infected user.
 It also sends and receives information from an infected machine by connecting to remote servers and allows attackers to execute commands on infected machines.

 The worm is targeting users of other social-networking sites, including MySpace, Bebo, Friendster, hi5, MyYearbook, Tagged.com, Netlog, Fubar, and LiveJournal.com, Trend Micro said.
-An earlier version of Koobface hit Facebook .
+An earlier version of Koobface hit Facebook in December.

 Facebook spokesman Barry Schnitt said the company is investigating the new variant of Koobface.